yathwxk/AutoVAPT-R/README.md

 # For a URL target:
 python app.py http://example.com
 ```
-📝 Project Highlights
+## 📝 Project Highlights

-Built with multiprocessing to parallelize SQL injection checks for faster execution.
+✅ **Built with multiprocessing** to parallelize SQL injection checks for faster execution.

-Combines directory brute-forcing with hard-coded vulnerable endpoints.
+✅ **Combines directory brute-forcing** with hard-coded vulnerable endpoints.

-Filters discovered paths based on HTTP status codes for accuracy.
+✅ **Filters discovered paths** based on HTTP status codes for accuracy.

-Displays detailed scan summaries including total scans, vulnerabilities found, and safe entries.
+✅ **Displays detailed scan summaries** including total scans, vulnerabilities found, and safe entries.

+---

-⚠️ Disclaimer
+## ⚠️ Disclaimer

-This toolkit is for educational and authorized security testing purposes only.
+🚨 **This toolkit is for educational and authorized security testing purposes only.**
 Never scan systems you do not own or have explicit permission to test.
 Unauthorized scanning may be illegal.